Karaj Alborz Province, Iran Travel Guide

 Ask locals for recommendations on popular Chaykhaneh in central Karaj.

-Many exist off main streets.
+Many exist away from the main streets.

 Always ask permission before photographing people or sensitive areas.